j316chuck/ChessGPT/README.md

 # ChessGPT
-GPT that can play chess well ... maybe?
+GPT that can play chess well ... maybe.